Let's Measure Information Step-by-Step: AI-Based Evaluation Beyond Vibes: Theoretical Framework

 \subsection{The Dual Nature: Incentives and Quality}

 Our mechanisms serve a dual purpose.
 The \emph{design objective} incentivizes truthful reporting through strategic robustness.
 The \emph{validation method} establishes correlation with quality metrics where ground truth exists.
 The data processing inequality ensures that strategic manipulation can only degrade mutual information.
+Thus, in applications we interpret the mechanism primarily as an information-preservation signal rather than a universal quality metric.
 When agents attempt to game the mechanism by distorting their reports, they simultaneously reduce the mutual information between their response and the source (what we measure) and degrade the quality of their output (what we care about).

 \paragraph{Connection to Classical Reliability Measures.} Our focus on TVD-MI generalizes classical inter-rater reliability measures to high-dimensional settings.
 As shown in Appendix~\ref{appendix:reliability}, TVD-MI provides a lower bound for Cohen's $\kappa$ normalized by chance agreement.
 Moreover, for binary classification tasks, TVD-MI directly relates to Youden's \citeyearpar{youden1950index} J statistic ($\text{TPR} + \text{TNR} - 1$), which measures informativeness \citep{powers2012problem}.
 This connection explains why our mechanisms successfully produce AUC scores (Section~\ref{sec:decomposability}).
 All three measures ($\kappa$, AUC, informativeness) quantify the same underlying information-theoretic relationship from different perspectives.